cockroachdb/docs/v22.2/sso-sql.md

 - [`audience`](#server-jwt_authentication-audience): A list of audiences (or targets) for authentication, most relevantly, clusters.

 {{site.data.alerts.callout_success}}
-Note that the required information for a given IdP is served up at that IdP's `.well-known/openid-configuration` path, for example `https://cockroachlabs.cloud/.well-known/openid-configuration` for {{ site.data.products.db }}, and `https://accounts.google.com/.well-known/openid-configuration` for Google cloud.
+The required information for a given IdP is published on that IdP's `.well-known/openid-configuration` path (for example, `https://cockroachlabs.cloud/.well-known/openid-configuration` for {{ site.data.products.db }} or `https://accounts.google.com/.well-known/openid-configuration` for GCP.
 {{site.data.alerts.end}}

 ### `server.jwt_authentication.enabled`